 Revoking a power of attorney is not difficult.
 It only requires a written statement that the authority given by the document is being revoked.
 The complication comes in providing notice of the revocation to all necessary parties.
 Any third parties, such as banks and other entities with whom your power of attorney has been used, must be notified individually.
 If this step is not taken, a bank or mortgage company for example, will still continue to deal with your agent as it always has.
 Without proper notice that the power of authority has been revoked, your agent could potentially continue to act on your behalf at that institution.
 Again, because the bank would have no way of knowing that your agent actually no longer has authority to do so, the bank could not be held liable for any unauthorized transactions in that situation.

-If you have questions regarding a power of attorney, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA, online or by calling us at (479) 443-0062.
+If you have questions regarding a power of attorney, or any other estate planning needs, please contact Wilcox Attorneys, PA, online or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018